Sharpen that sword; it’s time to look at the best JRPGs of our generation!

 The only way Zelda could have been any cooler is if you could ditch Epona for a dragon.
 The Legend of Dragoon Zelda is be a mash up I really want to see!

 Vagrant Story snaps up the bronze medal in our list of the best JRPGs ever made.
 And yes, it was also made by Square Enix, though back when they used to be known as Squaresoft.

-This game has seen a release on the PS3 through the PSN and may well be coming to a TV near you soon as PS1 and PS2 games could be coming to PS5 in 2022!
+This game has seen a release on the PS3 through the PSN and may well be coming to a TV near you soon as many more PS1 and PS2 games could be coming to PS5!

 For fans of tactical games like Fire Emblem, Vagrant Story will feel like some sort of weird gothic Christmas has come early.

 Enter the Kingdom of Valendia as you take control of (get ready) Ashley Riot.
 WHAT A NAME!

 It get’s better though; his codename is Riskbreaker.
 This dude is the coolest.